 There is no shortage of activities for the intrepid adventurer in Beaverton.
 Your opportunities are limited only by your imagination.

 Parks & Open Spaces

 The City of Beaverton prides itself on having a park within half a mile of every home.
-The Tualatin Park & Recreation District manages the City’s more than 100 parks.
+The Tualatin Hills Park & Recreation District manages the city’s more than 100 parks.

 Even the most intrepid shopper might be exhausted by the variety in and around Beaverton.
 Nearby Washington Square is one of the top five shopping malls per square foot of sales in the country.
 The recent emergence of the Round and Cedar Hills Crossing provide a more intimate, personal shopping experience, and the Beaverton Farmers Market during the summer provides local produce that can’t be beaten in terms of quality.